PPRO and Scalapay unlock access to BNPL in Southern Europe. Read more

 • require us to correct the personal information we hold about you if it is incorrect.

 Please note that these rights may be limited by data protection legislation, and we may be entitled to refuse requests where exceptions apply.
+To protect personal data, we may need to verify your identity before responding to your request.

-If you are not satisfied with the way in which PPRO has resolved your complaint, you have the right to complain to the ICO, CNPD or the data protection authority in your country.
-You can find out more about your rights under data protection legislation from the ICO’s website or CNPD’s website.
+If you are not satisfied with the way in which PPRO has resolved your complaint, you have the right to complain to the UK’s ICO, Luxembourg’s CNPD or the data protection authority in your country.
+You can find out more about your rights under data protection legislation from the UK ICO’s website or CNPD’s website.

 We may update this Privacy Notice from time to time by publishing a new version on our website.
 You should check this page occasionally to ensure you are happy with any changes.
 If the changes are substantial, we may notify you of changes to this Notice by email.